ARE YOU NOT USING TDD?! - PART 1

 2. We fixed the code to make it pass with hard code

-The test passing is our safeness to refactor and improve our source code without side-effects.
-And here we reach in a great benefit of TDD, refactoring without fear.
-Before TDD I used to change some legacy code to fix a bug or to improve the code but in a few weeks forward after my change in the code I had a new bug to fix caused by my own change.
+The test passing is our safeness to refactor and improve our source code without side effects.
+Here we reach a great benefit of TDD, refactoring without fear.
+Before TDD I used to change some legacy code to fix a bug or to improve the code but in a few weeks forward after my change in the code I had a new bug to fix caused by my change.

 Wrapping up!